-Classification of Luddenham Road as a State Road would reflect its critical function in realising the Aerotropolis Precinct, both during construction and in the longer term.
+Reclassification of Luddenham Road as a State Road would reflect its critical function in realising the Aerotropolis Precinct, both during construction and in the longer term.
 The State Government are set to receive funding through the Aerotropolis State Infrastructure Contribution (SIC) which can partly fund the Luddenham Road upgrade and widening, however delivery of the upgrade cannot wait for the accumulation of contributions.
 The upgrade was also recently listed as a State infrastructure item for investigation by TfNSW in the Orchard Hills Discussion Paper.

-For the State Government to classify Luddenham Road as a State Road and undertake the design and construction of an upgrade and widening (estimated \$300M-400M) as a matter of urgency.
+- For the NSW Government to reclassify Luddenham Road as a State Road and undertake the design and construction of an upgrade and widening (estimated \$300 - 400M) as a matter of urgency. - For the NSW Government to provide funding support for urgent works required in the interim to service the frequent and ongoing heavy vehicle movements on the road.